megan-grug/nature-adventure/README.md

 - 'nightforest' background image photograph by [Jon Asleeb](https://unsplash.com/@_leeeeb_?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText) on [Unsplash](https://unsplash.com/s/photos/forest-night?utm_source=unsplash&utm_medium=referral&tm_content=creditCopyText).

 Free to use under licence from Unsplash.

+Bird illustrations by [Mike Langman](https://mikelangman.co.uk/) obtained from [RSBP website](https://www.rspb.org.uk/).

 **Icons:**

 - All icons from FontAwesome.

 **Content:**

-All written by the developer.
+Bird summaries written by the [Royal Society for the Protection of Birds](https://www.rspb.org.uk/).

-Bird illustrations by [Mike Langman](https://mikelangman.co.uk/) obtained from [RSBP website](https://www.rspb.org.uk/).

 ### Acknowledgements

+Thank you to Adam, for keeping me fed whilst I hid away at my computer and to Richard for being a very patient listener.

+## DISCLAIMER

+This site is for educational purposes only and is not intended to be accessed, viewed or used by the general public.